Why the CPRIT CURE Program?

 Join our program for outstanding undergraduate students interested in cancer research.

-The Cancer Prevention & Research Institute of Texas (CPRIT)-CURE Summer Undergraduate Program is a 10-week research program designed for outstanding undergraduate students who are interested in pursuing a career in cancer research.
+The Cancer Prevention & Research Institute of Texas (CPRIT)-CURE Summer Undergraduate Program is a 10-week research program designed for outstanding undergraduate students who are interested in pursuing research-based (M.S., Ph.D., or M.D./Ph.D.) careers in cancer research.

 Who should apply?

-College or university students who have completed their freshman, sophomore or junior year and are in good academic standing are eligible to apply.
+College or university students who have completed their freshman, sophomore or junior year by June 2019 and are in good academic standing are eligible to apply.
+International students may apply if they hold a current visa through the duration of the program.

 When is the program?

-The CPRIT-CURE program offers an interactive laboratory-based experience in cancer research with MD Anderson faculty mentors.
+The CPRIT-CURE program offers an immersive laboratory research experience in cancer research with MD Anderson faculty mentors.
 Participants will receive hands-on research training in state-of-the-art labs, where they will interact daily with faculty, postdoctoral fellows and graduate students.
 Students will attend scientific lectures, seminars and career development events, and they will have the opportunity to present their work at a poster session at the conclusion of the program.

 Students cannot earn credit from their home institutions for participating in the CPRIT-CURE program.

-Participants receive a stipend of up to $6,000 ($600 per full week worked) for the 10-week program.
-The stipend may change based on actual days worked in a week.
-Students pay for housing from these funds.
-Paychecks will be issued on the 5th and the 20th of each month, deducting the required federal tax.
+Participants receive a stipend of up to $6,000 for the 10-week program.
+This stipend amount includes allowances for housing, living, and travel expenses - no additional allowances are available.
+Paychecks and stipend are based on actual days worked and will be issued on the 5th and the 20th of each month, deducting the required federal tax.

 CPRIT-CURE Faculty Mentors

-The deadline for the CPRIT-CURE Summer Undergraduate Program has been extended through Wednesday, Jan.
-31, 2018.
+The deadline for the CPRIT-CURE Summer Undergraduate Program is January 17, 2019.

 The following information will be required on the application: